ProtaStructure : Raft Foundation and Piled Raft Foundation Example

 FE Raft Foundation Analysis

-The raft can now be analysed.
+The raft can now be analyzed.

 >> From the Analysis tab > click FE Raft Foundation Analysis